DeeMcCart/CI_PP1_ArklowTrails/README.md

 ### Structure

-The key goals of UX design - structure plane - are addressed as follows:
+The key goals of UX design - structure plane - are addressed as follows:<br>

 ¦ Design consideration ¦ Addressed as follows ¦
 ¦ --- ¦ --- ¦